 Let me start by saying that leeks (along with shallots) happen to be one of my very favorite parts of the gorgeous world of onions.
 So I am truly happy to be spreading the leek gospel.
-Once you start cooking with leeks, you will always want to have them in your fridge.
+Once you start cooking with this vegetable, you will always want to have them in your fridge.

 What Are Leeks?

 Leeks are a member of the Allium family, which is essentially the onion family, and can really be used in any way that you would use an onion….which as you surely know is lots and lots of ways.

 They look like oversized scallions or green onions, long and cylindrical.
 The bulbs are white, and then fairly quickly the white goes to light green, then very dark green at the tops.

 What Do Leeks Taste Like?

 Leeks taste amazing, in this person’s opinion.
 Leeks taste like a slightly milder, sweeter and mellower typical onion.
 The flavor is quite gentle, particularly when cooked, which is how most leeks are prepared.